--If you want to whiten your teeth before your photoshoot, 4-6 weeks should be plenty of time to brighten a few shades using gentle grocery store whitening strips, although a good photographer can edit and whiten your teeth a bit in photoshop.
+-If you want to whiten your teeth before your photoshoot, 4-6 weeks should be plenty of time to brighten a few shades using gentle grocery store whitening strips.
+However, a good photographer can edit and whiten your teeth a bit in photoshop.

 -Plan your outfits and have them properly tailored.
-Few things disrupts a photo as easily as ill-fitting clothing does.
+Few things disrupt a photo as easily as ill-fitting clothing does.

 The Week to the Day Before

 – Tell your photographer what you will be wearing (colors, styles, prints, etc.) so that they can get a better idea and scout out the location for areas that will compliment your wardrobe.

 – If you wax, wax your face, upper lip, eyebrows, etc.